Furones: Approximate Dominating Set Solver

 usage: asia [-h] -i INPUTFILE [-a] [-b] [-c] [-v] [-l] [--version]

-Compute the Approximate Independent Set for undirected graph encoded in DIMACS format.
+Solve the Approximate Minimum Dominating Set for undirected graph encoded in DIMACS format.

 options: